Overview

 An investigational medical device is a device that is not lawfully marketed as a medical device.
 Or, a medical device that is lawfully marketed, but will be used in clinical investigation outside its cleared or approved indications.

 You will need to obtain Institutional Review Board (IRB) approval.
-We recommend that you review the Invesitgational Device Exemption (IDE) Overview to decide what type of regulatory determination you need to request in your IRB application.
+We recommend that you review the Invesitgational Device Exemption (IDE) Overview external site (opens in a new window) to decide what type of regulatory determination you need to request in your IRB application.
 The IRB will review your application and make a device determination for your investigational medical device.
 Only the FDA or an IRB can grant IDE exemptions or Non-Significant Risk (NSR) determinations.

-Additional device resources can be referenced here.
+Additional device resources can be referenced here external site (opens in a new window) .

 Conflict of Interest in Research